ansys/pyhps/doc/source/examples/ex_python_uv.rst

 The relevant files of the example are:

-``project_setup.py``: Handles all communication with the HPS instance.
-  Defines the project and generates the jobs.
+The project creation script ``project_setup.py``.
+Handles all communication with the HPS instance, defines the project and generates the jobs.

 .. literalinclude:: ../../../examples/python_uv/project_setup.py
     :language: python
     :lines: 23-
     :caption: project_setup.py

-``eval.py``: The script that is evaluated on HPS.
+The script ``eval.py`` that is evaluated on HPS.
 Contains the code to plot a sine, and then save the figure.

 .. literalinclude:: ../../../examples/python_uv/eval.py
     :language: python
     :lines: 23-
     :caption: eval.py

-``exec_script.py``: Execution script that uses uv to run the evaluation script.
+The execution script ``exec_script.py`` that uses uv to run the evaluation script.

 .. literalinclude:: ../../../examples/python_uv/exec_script.py
     :language: python